SspStark/AI-ML/README.md

 - Data Collection & Preparation
 - Training
 - Deployment

-**Domain Problem to ML Problem**
+### Domain Problem to ML Problem
-- Translating a domain problem to an ML problem involves converting a real-world challenge or goal into a specific question that machine learning can answer.
+Translating a domain problem to an ML problem involves converting a real-world challenge or goal into a specific question that machine learning can answer.
 It's about defining the problem in a way that allows us to use data and algorithms to find a solution or make predictions.
 This step clarifies what we want to achieve and sets the stage for applying machine learning techniques to address the problem effectively.

-- To Understand the Domain we need to ***Talk to domain experts***, Understand more about ***available data & constraints of the problem*** and make sure that ***ML can solve the problem***.
+To Understand the Domain we need to ***Talk to domain experts***, Understand more about ***available data & constraints of the problem*** and make sure that ***ML can solve the problem***.

-**Data Collection & Preparation**
+### Data Collection & Preparation
-- There are 3 steps 1.Data Collection, 2.Data Preprocessing, 3.Exploratory Data Analysis & Feature Engineering.
+There are 3 steps 1.Data Collection, 2.Data Preprocessing, 3.Exploratory Data Analysis & Feature Engineering.

+**Data Collection**
-- **Data Collection**: Collecting various data sources and steps to extract data.
+- Collecting various data sources and steps to extract data.

+**Data Preprocessing**
-- **Data Preprocessing**: Integrating the data from various sources.
+- Integrating the data from various sources.
 - Cleaning the data from ***Duplicates & Outliers*** and ***Handling missing values***.

+**Exploratory Data Analysis**
-- **Exploratory Data Analysis**: Exploratory Data Analysis is the process of visually and statistically summarizing, interpreting, and understanding the main characteristics of a dataset.
+- Exploratory Data Analysis is the process of visually and statistically summarizing, interpreting, and understanding the main characteristics of a dataset.
 The goal is to gain insights into the data, identify patterns, detect anomalies, and inform subsequent steps in the data analysis or machine learning process.
 - EDA is an essential step before building machine learning models as it helps practitioners understand the nature of the data they are working with.

+**Feature Engineering**
-- **Feature Engineering**: Feature Engineering is the process of transforming raw data into a format that can better represent the underlying patterns of the problem to the machine learning algorithms.
+- Feature Engineering is the process of transforming raw data into a format that can better represent the underlying patterns of the problem to the machine learning algorithms.
 It involves creating new features or modifying existing ones to improve the model's performance.
 - Effective feature engineering can significantly impact the performance of machine learning models, making them more accurate and robust.
 It requires a deep understanding of the data and the problem domain.
+### Training